Torngat Mountains National Park

 Experience the Torngat Mountains National Park Through an Inuit Cultural Lens: Join Inuit to experience spiritual and cultural sites and experience an Inuit harvesting trip as they gather food for the Torngat Mountains Base Camp.
 You can also take an overnight trip with Inuit into spectacular fjords where their ancestors have camped and walked before.
 When you join the Inuit on these trips listen to the ancient stories and legends of the area as you sip on hot tea and eat hot food that has been prepared over an open fire.
 Packages can be full 7-day adventures featuring hiking and camping, or shorter 3-4 day versions.
 Various levels of comforts and amenities are also offered.
 Depending on the package, the visitor will experience guided excursions such as helicopter rides, boat tours, and cultural experiences.

-Sailing and cruise ships: Perhaps the best way to see the park is via cruise ship.
+Sailing and cruise ships: Another way to experience the park is via cruise ship.
 Several small expeditionary ships annually visit the area.
 They use zodiacs or other small craft to ferry you ashore for hiking and sightseeing adventures.

 Sightseeing by aircraft or chopper: You will be able to appreciate the sweeping majesty of the Torngat Mountains from the sky above.